 The Tucki Mountain summit is an enjoyable hike to the high point of the mountain block which towers over Stovepipe Wells, Mesquite Flat, and Cottonball Marsh and contains both far-reaching and obstructed views of the surrounding area.
 Difficulties encountered on the hike include having the proper 4WD vehicle to reach the ideal starting point at the top of the Tucki Mine Road spur and decent route-finding abilities to carry out the hike as it crosses four ridges.
-Topographical maps of the hiking route (turned to the northeast for better viewing) can be found by clicking on the buttons above.
+Topographical maps of the hiking route can be found by clicking on the buttons above.
 GPS coordinates for the ideal parking area are 36.463967, -117.104301.
 GPS coordinates for the aim spot on top of the second ridge are 36.476080, -117.107483.
 GPS coordinates for the bottom of the third ridge are 36.480683, -117.118197.
 GPS coordinates for the aim spot on top of the third ridge are 36.491431, -117.128993.

 The hike to the summit of Tucki Mountain was something that I had been planning for a long time.
 The only thing which held me back was not having the proper 4WD vehicle in order to drive all the way up to the crest of the Tucki Mine Road.
 From there, a left turn takes you up a short, rough spur road to the ideal starting point for the hike.
 Those without a 4WD vehicle are forced to start the hike near Skidoo, which doubles the total mileage of the hike from 7.5 miles to 15 miles and increases the total cumulative elevation gain from around 3,000 feet to over 4,300 feet.
 Some extreme adventurers have also hiked to the summit by way of Mosaic Canyon and other unnamed canyons along Hwy 190.
 But I was looking for the shortest and most direct route.
 When my May 2015 trip rolled around, I felt that Tucki Mountain was a hike which I really needed to get accomplished.
 Thus, I made plans with my friend Charlie from NPS to carry out the hike.
 It took us about an hour to drive up Tucki Mine Road from pavement to the starting point for the hike.
 The scenery through the canyon during the drive proved to be interesting.
 I always look forward to driving through places for the first time which I haven't seen before, especially when they are so close to central Death Valley.
 Tucki Mine Road contains several obstacles of medium difficulty which require 4WD and HC to get past, but Charlie made quick work of them with his vehicle.
 With temperatures hovering around 100F in Furnace Creek, we were a little bit concerned that we would be too hot during the hike.
 But as we got out of the vehicle, the opposite proved to be true.
 A cold wind was blowing through the area.
 During our hike up, the wind increased in force and the air temperature got colder.
 Fortunately, we had enough layers of clothing to stay relatively warm most of the way.
 One of the nice aspects of using the ideal starting point for the hike is that you can see the rounded summit of Tucki Mountain far in the distance, despite being three full ridge crossings away.